 The Midwest’s Largest Flea Market takes place every Tuesday and Wednesday through September from 8 a.m. to 5 p.m.
 With more than 900 vendors on 100 acres, you’ll be able to spend the day searching for treasures like fresh produce, furniture, hand-made items and more.
 And of course, there’s always plenty of food and drink on hand to help you keep your energy up as you browse the multitude of items on sale.

-If you’re looking for something more specialized, make sure you visit Shipshewana on Aug.
-5, 2017, when more than 200 vendors will participate in the highly anticipated Antique Market.
+If you’re looking for something more specialized, make sure you visit Shipshewana for the highly anticipated Antique Market and Festival.
 This event emphasizes top quality antiques, requiring all items to be from the 1960s or earlier.

 The Taste of La Porte will serve up food from local restaurants, local music, local brews and local blues and will have a beer garden, live entertainment and activities for the kids!
 The Taste is free to enter and visitors pay for their own tastes